 Photo: Skica911/pixabay.com

 When it comes to hormones, balance is everything.
-Oestrogen, one of the key steroid hormones in the body, plays an essential role in cardiovascular health, bone density, brain function, and overall vitality.
-But like all good things, too much—or poorly metabolised—oestrogen can become problematic.
+Oestrogen plays an essential role in cardiovascular health, bone density, brain function, and overall vitality.
+But like all good things, too much—or poorly metabolised—oestrogen can become problematic and is associated with many female hormone related problems including infertility, PMS, PCOS, endometriosis and fibroids.
+Oestregen detox remains important post menopause when taking HRT, especially if you have a family history of hormone dependent cancer.

 There are three primary forms of oestrogen: estrone (E1), estradiol (E2), and estriol (E3).
 Each has unique effects in the body, but all require careful regulation.
 Once oestrogens have done their job, the body must safely break them down and eliminate them.